Travel guide from the daily life. Inabe - Journey into life.

 • UME WHITE

-Using original natural yeast and wheat malt collected in Ise, this white beer is gently and refreshingly brewed and dipped in ripe plums.
+This refreshing plum-infused white beer uses natural yeast and wheat malt from Ise.
 It is characterized by a softly fragrant plum flavor and natural sourness.

 Produced by